Annemarie Bolduc

 Purple King beans at all stages • Photography © Bottle and Brush Studio 2022

-I was introduced to the runner (or butter) beans when I started to grow food.
+I was introduced to the runner (or butter) beans when growing food.
 Before that, I never saw or tasted them.
-They are a cool climate duo of a snap bean and legume plant and you can eat the pod fresh when young or save it for the nice jumbo duotone purple seeds when they reach a matured size, either fresh or cooked.
+They are an excellent cool climate duo of a snap bean and legume plant and you can eat the pod fresh when young or save it for the nice jumbo duotone purple seeds when they reach a matured size, either fresh or cooked.
 The plant can be perennial if left in the ground.
-It never worked in my garden until last spring when I found a tuber with shoots when the plant was.
-I kept it in a pot until the frosty weather passed.
-The plant was growing quickly in the pot so I put it in the ground soon as I could.
-It is currently looking strong and healthy with heaps of pods.
-Normally, I was just re-sowing seeds collected from my previous harvest and even if that takes a bit more time, they are quite hardy.
+It never worked in my garden until one spring when I found by magic a tuber with shoots when the plant was.
+I kept it in a pot until the frosty weather passed, and the year after, I left it in the ground, and it still survived.
+Normally, I was re-sowing seeds collected from my previous harvest and even if that takes a bit more time, they are pretty hardy.
 The long climbing plant can also be grown for its ornamental features.
 I have some scarlet and pink "sunset" varieties, both of them being similar in appearance.
-As it happened, I mixed them up while collecting them and just call them "Magic Runner Beans".
-Last year I had the most productive plant and saved many seeds for cooking, sowing and sharing in my little collection of "Give Seeds a Chance" packets.
+As it is one of the most productive plants in my garden, I saved many seeds for cooking, sowing and sharing in my little collection of "Give Seeds a Chance" packets.

 Runner beans for the garden and kitchen • Photography © Bottle and Brush Studio 2021

-Broad (or fava) beans are an early-season variety, more often grown in spring in our climate.
-They are cultivated and used in cuisine around the world, since forever, but were not known to me before moving downunder.
-I was curious to try these big green beans so I've been busy sowing them.
+Broad (or fava) beans are an early-season variety, often grown in spring in our climate.
+They have been cultivated and used in cuisine around the world forever but were not known to me before moving down under.
+I was curious to try these giant green beans so I've been busy sowing them.
 They grow pretty well here and I like their taste.
-The only problem I have personally is preparing them...!
+The only problem I have is preparing them...!
 I find it is so much work to shell the seeds from those thick pods, plus removing the skin, for not much food left to eat...
-Good thing that the whole plant brings a good nitrogen fix in the compost.
-I didn't develop any recipes with this legume, yet, but they can be used like peas and beans in many sorts of dishes like soup, stews and salads.
-They are one of the main ingredients used in the popular Middle Eastern falafel.
+It is good that the whole plant brings a good nitrogen fix in the compost.
+I haven't developed any recipes with this legume yet, but they can be used like peas and beans in many dishes like soups, stews, and salads.
+They are one of the main ingredients in the famous Middle Eastern falafel.

 Broad beans to begin the growing season • Photography © Bottle and Brush Studio 2021